-FCE FCE Club/Study Group/Council Name Club/Study Group/Council President State Phone Num Maryland FCE Club/Study Group/Council Contact Person Phone Nun nber To q ualify for this award the club, study group, council mus t do all of the follo wing: 1.
-Be represented at TWO of the following: District or Region Meeting Annual State Conference or Meeting National FCE Conference FCL Day at National Conference Date Date Date Date 2.
-Collect National and State FCE dues for all club or study gr by the established deadlines. oup members and r Date nail 3.
+FCE Club/Study Group/Council Name State Maryland FCE Club/Study Group/Council Name Club/Study Group/Council President Phone Number FCE Club/Study Group/Council Contact Person Phone Number То qualify for this award the club, study group, council mus t do all of the following: 1.
+Be represented at TWO of the following: District or Region Meeting Date Annual State Conference or Meeting Date National FCE Conference Date FCL Day at National Conference Date 2.
+Collect National and State FCE dues for all club or study gr oup members and mail by the established deadlines.
+Date 3.
 Participate in a national, state or local membership drive.
 Date 4.
-Use at least four (4) National education programs per year 133 .
-List them here: 4 5.
-Provide two (2) sessions of leadership training to members available from National FCE.
-List programs here: 1 6.
-Participate in one community action project, networking wit FCE Community Service Award through your state organizate entry per state.
-Name of project and date completed: ation.
-National recog 7.
+Use at least four (4) National education programs per year 133. ·· · 5.
+Provide two (2) sessions of leadership training to members materials available from National FCE.
+List programs here: 2 6.
+Participate in one community action project, networking wit for the National FCE Community Service Award through you recognition will be given to one (1) entry per state.
+Name of ur state organization.
+National 7.
 Send in all required reports on time.
-8. Participate in National FCE Week the 2 nd full week in Octob 1 per, and list your act ivity(ies) here: 9.
-Explain how you have used PUBLIC RELATIONS to promo ote and market FCE : a .
+8. Participate in National FCE Week the 2 nd full week in Octobhere: 1 per, and list your activity(ies) 9.
+Explain how you have used PUBLIC RELATIONS to promo ote and market FCE : a How did you use the local Newspaper?
 How did you use the local Newspaper?

-Approximate number of people reached through the paper b.
+Approximate number of people reached through the paper er , ipproximate marrisor or people reaction unlough the pape · · b.
 How did you use TV or RADIO?

-- c.
-How did you use National FCE Educational programs for non-members? - d.
-What Community Service Projects did you participate in? - e.
-How did you promote any ACWW or International program? - f.
-How did you use the FamilyChoicE Media program? - g.
-What did you do to celebrate Family and Community Education Week - h.
-Give any other information on ways you have used PUBLIC RELATIONS to promote and market FCE.
+C. How did you use National FCE Educational programs for non-members? d.
+What Community Service Projects did you participate in? e.
+How did you promote any ACWW or International program? f.
+How did you use the FamilyChoicE Media program? g.
+What did you do to celebrate Family and Community Education Week h.
+Give any other information on ways you have used PUBLIC RELATIONS to promote and market FCE .

 When mailing the Outstanding FCE Award form please include clippings, pictures, brochures, and anything else you used in the promotion or marketing of FCE.

 Enclose them in a folder and mail by April 15th to: National FCE Headquarters 73 Cavalier Blvd Suite 106 Florence, KY 41042

-Superior Unit Award
+Superior Unit Award 20